Marion County Public Schools Professional Development Certification Program (PDCP)

-Marion County Public Schools full-time instructional employees holding a temporary teaching certificate (with at least 24 months remaining) may qualify to apply for a professional teaching certification by either completing college coursework or by completing the MCPS Professional Development Certification Program (PDCP).
-Marion County Public Schools is proud to offer PDCP, a state-approved competency-based program, for the first time in the 2018-2019 school year.
-PDCP is a highly economical certification pathway providing job-embedded learning that will complement and enhance the teacher’s instructional impact.
-Following completion of all components of PDCP, including passing all subtests of the Florida Teacher Certification Exam, participants qualify to apply for a Florida Professional Certificate.
+Marion County Public Schools full-time instructional employees holding a temporary teaching certificate with an expiration date of June 30, 2023, or June 30, 2024, may qualify to enroll in the MCPS Professional Development Certification Program (PDCP).
+Marion County Public Schools is proud to offer PDCP, a state-approved competency-based program.
+PDCP is a certification pathway providing job-embedded learning that will complement and enhance the teacher’s instructional impact.
+Following completion of all components of PDCP, including passing all subtests of the Florida Teacher Certification General Knowledge Test (Essay, English Language Skills, Reading, Math), the Professional Education Test, and any applicable Subject Area Examinations, participants qualify to apply for a Florida Professional Certificate.

-- Be a full-time, K-12 classroom teacher with Marion County Public Schools
+- Be a full-time instructional employee of Marion County Public Schools.

 PDCP Application Process

 Employees officially hired by the district who are interested in PDCP should call the Professional Leadership and Learning Department directly or fill out the PDCP Information Request form to discuss program viability for the employee’s certification requirements.
 The next steps include filling out and submitting the PDCP Application Packet to include the following items.

 - Copy of the Official Statement of Status of Eligibility (if issued at the time of application submission)

 - Copy of the Temporary Certificate (if issued at the time of application submission)

 Following receipt and processing of the PDCP Application Packet, the PDCP participant will be scheduled for a mandatory PDCP Orientation session.